aframevr/aframe/docs/introduction/entity-component-system.md

   },

   remove: function () {
-    // Do something the component or its entity is detached.
+    // Do something when the component or its entity is detached.
   },

   tick: function (time, timeDelta) {